How to Stop Frizzy Hair

 When the cuticle is smooth and flat, it acts as a protective layer around the cortex, locking in moisture so that the hair maintains its flexibility and shine.

-If hair becomes dry for any reason, the cuticle can lift.
+However, if hair becomes dry for any reason, the cuticle can lift.

-On the right, the cuticle scales have lifted, leaving the cortex unprotected from the elements.
+Conversely, on the right, the cuticle scales have lifted, leaving the cortex unprotected from the elements.

 The cuticle is vital.
 Not just to the health of our hair but to how it looks and feels.